Best Bets for World Series Game 3: Houston Astros vs Philadelphia Phillies

 Umpire

-The home plate umpire is about average in his accuracy.
+We have the same home plate umpire as well.
 His name is Dan Iassogna, and he has one of the most inconsistent strike zones in baseball.
-According to Umscorecards.com, he ranks below average in accuracy metrics.
+According to Umpscorecards.com, he ranks below average in accuracy metrics.

 A very cool stat that I found from Action Network, “From 2010-2015, Iassogna’s games went under at a 61.1% clip (116-74), suitable for a $3,520 profit for a consistent $100 bettor (17.8% ROI) while covered by about a quarter of a run per game, on average.